 27 June 2014 Wolf Weekly Wrap-Up Posted by: Melanie Gade | 4 comments | Share: That Wolf IS Looking at You!
 Japanese researchers released a study this month showing that gray wolves use their eyes to communicate with each other.
 The team of scientists examined the eyes of over 20 different types of canid species – including wolves, foxes, dogs – concluding that those animals with the most visible eyes are also the most social animals.
 The researchers identified three different categories of eyes for these canid species: A, B and C. With lighter irises than pupils and facial markings that emphasize eye placement, type A eyes are much easier to locate at first glance.
 Type B and C eyes are more camouflaged on the animals’ bodies.
 Gray wolves fall into type A – highly visible eyes.
 It turns out that the animals that have type A eyes are also the species likely to live in packs and hunt as part of a group.
 While this research proves that there is a correlation between “gazing” and the sociability of wolves, there is still much to be learned about how gazing affects wolves’ behavior.
 Captive Mexican gray wolf and pup (©Joel Sartore) How Cute Are They!?
 A Friday Afternoon “Pick Me Up.”
 Arizona Game and Fish Department posted an adorable clip of Mexican gray wolves this week that we just had to share!
 AGFD’s wildlife biologists use trail cameras to study the movement and patterns of wildlife.
 This week the cameras captured a particularly sweet segment of Mexican gray wolf pups chasing after their mother.
 Go to ADFD’s Facebook page to check it out!
 What Does the Science Say?
 Mountain Lions and Wolves: It’s been long suspected but biologists have now confirmed that mountain lions avoid core wolf pack range indicating that wolves, when in packs, are a more dominant predator on the landscape than cougars.
 Moutain lions, like this one, call the Coronado National Forest home.
 As wolf populations recolonize the landscape it is likely to lead to shifts in the habitat used by cougars however individual wolves are killed by cougar as well.See study for details: Home range characteristics of a subordinate predator: selection for refugia or hunt opportunity?
 Similarly, coyotes, which significantly increased in number and range when wolves were eradicated from the landscape, are frequently killed by re-established wolves and appear to avoid core wolf pack range as well.
-3 Responses to “Wolf Weekly Wrap-Up” Matt Clark June 27th, 2014 Thanks for sharing this!
+4 Responses to “Wolf Weekly Wrap-Up” Matt Clark June 27th, 2014 Thanks for sharing this!
 Reply Amar Kumar July 2nd, 2014 Awesome video hope people understand!!!!
 Reply Alexander Yeung July 3rd, 2014 It is the only way to make people in northern peninsula why wolves is so important and never listen to the lies from anti-wolf groups that wont stop until they success but unware the consequences it could bring.
+Reply Sandi King September 22nd, 2014 Your are a bunch of bleedinng heart idiots.
+Have you ever been tracked or stocked by a pack of gray wolves, no I think not.
+Just like the cougar issues a few years back, until they showed up in the busy metropolitan areas they didn’t want those poor little kitty’s hunted and killed.
+They are preditors and I for one no longer wish to hike in northern Oregon, Idaho or Washington.
+Butt out – this is Idaho business. . .NOT yours.
 Reply Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in Wolf Weekly Wrap Up Some Good News for Wolves in Idaho… Finally!
-Muddied Waters for Washington Wolves Did You Submit Your Comments?
-Red Wolves Still in Trouble But We Have Time to Help; Comment Period Closing on Harmful Mexican Gray Wolf Rule; Washington’s Lookout Pack Caught in Fire Literary Legacy Terry Tempest Williams is a widely published author and naturalist and a fierce advocate for ecological consciousness and social change.
-Big Things Coming from the Northwest Defenders of Wildlife work in the Northwest creates opportunities to promote wildlife protection and sustainable management of public lands.
+Name (required) Mail (required) (will not be published) You May also be interested in Wolf Weekly Wrap-Up Leonardo DiCaprio buys rights to wolf movie; We’re still fighting to stop the proposed wolf derby in Idaho; Help Defenders select winning wolf design!
+Marking the Way for Sage-Grouse By working with government agencies and landowners, we can help improve habitat conditions for the sage-grouse.
+Helping Yellowstone Communities Coexist with Wild Bison The Yellowstone Bison Coexistence Program promotes tolerance for bison on the landscape and helps individuals, landowners and communities coexist with bison.